resp <- getToken(

 shinyApp(ui, server)6.2.1 Viewer in a Tab Panel

-Headless mode is perfect for a multi-tab layout — the viewer sits in one tab and data tables or charts in another:
+Headless mode is perfect for a multi-tab layout.
+The viewer sits in one tab and data tables or charts in another:

 ui <- fluidPage(